realA10001986/Time-Circuits-Display/README.md

 The SD card, apart from being required for [installing](#sound-pack-installation) and partly hosting the built-in sound-pack, can be used for substituting built-in sound effects, some additional custom sound effects, and for music played back by the [Music player](#the-music-player).
 Also, it is _strongly recommended_ to store [secondary settings](#-save-secondary-settings-on-sd) on the SD card to minimize [Flash Wear](#flash-wear).

-Note that the SD card must be inserted before powering up the TCD.
+The SD card must be inserted before powering up the TCD.
 It is not recognized if inserted while the TCD is running.
 Furthermore, do not remove the SD card while the TCD is powered.

 ### Sound substitution